oftc/oftc-web/Privacy_Policy.md

 [**CertFP**](/NickServ/CertFP/) to keep that time as small as possible.
 Additionally, many IRC clients are able to only join channels after Nickserv confirmed your login (sometimes with the help of a script).

+## e-mail address
+Your e-mail address will be shown to other users, if you have **NOT** set *PRIVATE* to on.
+Use `/msg nickserv set private on` to do so.
+Note that the default of this changed on 2021-05-23, any accounts created afterwards have the default **ON**, any account before are default **OFF**.

 ## Channels you joined
 Channels you joined are visible